rmesch/Parallel-Bitmap-Resampler/README.md

        The usage of the resampling-routines is explained in uScaleFMX.pas.
        For some of the types used, see uScaleCommon.pas.
        Try the demos in Demos\DemosFMX

+My conclusion on the version for FMX: It was fun to make the parallel resampling work for FMX, and I learned quite a bit about FMX (though I'm probably still using it too much in the VCL-way). *But* I would probably not use it myself in an FMX-application.
+Though the resampling quality is better, the difference is almost unnoticeable in most use cases, and the speed of the GPU can't be matched by anything using the CPU.
+And to make the resampler truly cross-platform would be a lot of work.
+So I'll probably leave the FMX-version in its present state.
+My next project will be using D2D1 under the VCL-framework.